woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.7.5 - 2024-06-26 =
+* Add - Add an query parameter `campaign=saved` to the dashboard URL after the campaign was created.

 = 2.7.4 - 2024-06-25 =
 * Add - Integration with the WP Consent API plugin.
 * Dev - Add E2E tests for WP Consent API integration.